 The first Exploration Approval is for diamond drilling (50 Holes), surface trenching (50 trenches), ground geophysics, prospecting and geochemistry on the Gander Gold North ("GGN") area.
-The second is for airborne geophysics, geochemical surveying and prospecting over the entire Queensway Project.
+The second is for airborne geophysics, geochemical surveying and prospecting over the entire Queensway Project pre April 2020 shown as existing licenses above.
 The approvals expire one year from the date they are approved unless the exploration is completed earlier and is reported as being complete.
+Both permits will expire on December 5, 2020.
 Any changes to the planned work have to be submitted to the Department of Natural Resources and either an amended approval is given or a new application has to be made.
 Lands staked in April, 2020 will require new exploration approvals and are not covered by the existing exploration approvals.

 Water removal from ponds / streams etc. for trenching (washing trenches) or drilling requires a Water Use Permit which is granted for 1 year.
 One water use permit is in place for the GGN claims and related diamond drilling and trenching.
-The permit is issued until August 5, 2020.
+The permit is issued until December 5, 2020.
 This permit can be renewed, or new permit issued to cover ongoing exploration activities.